microsoft/CsWinRT/docs/authoring.md

 ### For native app (C++) consumption
 As part of the native (C++) support, the WinRT Hosting dlls (WinRT.Host and WinRT.Host.Shim) need to be in the same folder as the native executable.
 For now, users need a special target of their own so MSBuild can place the hosting dlls in the correct place.
 But soon we will implement this so that a package reference to C#/WinRT in the authored component is all that is needed.

 You'll need to author some files to assist the hosting process by the native app: `YourNativeApp.exe.manifest` and `WinRT.Host.runtimeconfig.json`.

+If your app is packaged with MSIX, then you don't need to the manifest file, otherwise you need to include your activatable class registrations in the manifest file.

 To do this, **in Visual Studio**, right click on the project node on the "Solution Explorer" window, click "Add", then "New Item".
 Search for the "Text File" template and name your file "YourNativeApp.exe.manifest".
 Repeat this for the "WinRT.Host.runtimeconfig.json" file.